 In the UE-to-UE relay use case, the source UE and the UE-to-UE relay may be out of 3GPP coverage.
-In this case they cannot ask the 3GPP network to perform the authorization.
+In this case, they cannot ask the 3GPP network to perform the authorization.

-This solution proposes to use authorization tokens as in OAuth 2.0 to indicate that the source UE or the UE-to-UE relay are authorized to to use a specific relaying service or to serve a specific relaying service.
+This solution proposes to use authorization tokens as in OAuth 2.0 to indicate that the source UE or the UE-to-UE relay are authorized to use a specific relaying service or to serve a specific relaying service.

 This solution also applies for authorization between the UE-to-UE relay and the target UE even though the solution description below does not explicitly mention the target UE.